Notify me

 To begin a conventional career in such a space, it’s essential to agree with the way things are, even if those much further along in their career development are allowed to push the boundaries slightly.

-Most microbrands have been started by designers who are dedicated enthusiasts of existing watches, and/or trained in watch design.
-So that’s the basis of their designs (partly subconscious, and all the stronger for it).
+Most microbrands have been started by designers who are dedicated enthusiasts of existing watches, and/or trained in conventional watch design.
+So that’s the basis of their designs (partly subconscious, and all the stronger for it), as they explain on their websites.

 Not that we’re saying there’s anything wrong with pushing the envelope of an existing tradition, of course.
 Some other microbrands produce undeniably beautiful and fascinating watches, and are rightly proud of their obvious relationship to the history of watch design and its functional influences.
-UnconstrainedTime just happens to have very different origins.
+UnconstrainedTime just happens to have very a different basis, resulting in a new starting-point originating in free creativity and personal exploration, unrelated to conventional watchmaking with its obvious roots in engineering and fine jewellery.

-Our brand arguably presents the first timepieces to be fundamentally based on chosen aesthetics rather than originating mainly from the influences of the functionality implicit in mechanical design, fine jewelry or digital time displays.
+Our brand arguably presents the first timepieces to be fundamentally based on freely chosen aesthetics rather than originating mainly from the influences implicit in engineering (whether mechanical design or digital time displays) and fine jewellery.
 I know that is a controversial statement . . . if you disagree, great . . . let’s talk about it . . . share your views in the comments below, or on our social-media channels.
+As a brand focused on creative exploration, we are fundamentally open to the unknown, and welcome a variety of influences from our fans, even when they are views which are different from our own.
+It will be exciting to see where this adventure leads us!

-Our watch designs also use very different aesthetic influences from each another, which is also unusual for a watch brand.
+Our watch creations each use very different aesthetic influences from each another, which is also unusual for a watch brand, but which makes sense with our philosophy of freely chosen creative exploration welcoming input from others as well as the creative obsessions of the founder.

 Who we are